MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-accesscheck.md

 For a full list of the usage rights and descriptions, refer to [Configure usage rights for Azure Information Protection](../../Azure-RMSDocs/configure-usage-rights.md).

-This section defines the responsibilities of an **application** when specific rights are, or are not, present.
+This section defines the responsibilities of an **application** when specific rights are, or aren't, present.

 > [!NOTE]
 > It's the responsbility of application developers to both **check and enforce** rights.
 Failure to perform checks may result in data loss.